benchopt/benchopt/doc/how.rst

       a positive float.

-    - ``'callback'``: in this case, the ``run`` method of the solver will call at each iteration a callback function that computes the objective until a high number of iteration is reached.
+    - ``'callback'``: in this case, the ``run`` method of the solver should call at each iteration the provided callback function.
+It will compute and store the objective and return False once the computations should stop.

 BenchOpt supports different types of solvers: